 In addition to being covered by the federal Fair Housing Act, residential property in Ohio is also covered by Ohio's state law governing fair housing (Ohio Revised Code 4112.02(H)).
 The Ohio statute is broader than the federal Fair Housing Act in several important respects.
-First, in addition to prohibiting discrimination based on all of the classes protected by federal law (race, color, religion, national origin, sex, handicap and familial status), Ohio law also prohibits discrimination based on two additional grounds: "ancestry," a somewhat different and potentially broader category than "national origin," and, as of March 2008, military status.
-16 Second, while federal law contains several provisions that exempt certain residential property from coverage,
+First, in addition to prohibiting discrimination based on all of the classes protected by federal law (race, color, religion, national origin, sex, handicap and familial status), Ohio law also prohibits discrimination based on two additional grounds: "ancestry," a somewhat different and potentially broader category than "national origin," and, since March 2008, military status.
+Second, while federal law contains several provisions that exempt certain residential property from coverage, Ohio's statute does not include these exemptions, making Ohio's fair housing law applicable to almost all housing in the state.17